mio256/Tsharp/README.md

 WARNING!
 THIS LANGUAGE IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!

-> Something like Forth and Porth, but in C.
+Something like Forth and Porth, but in C. <a href="https://en.wikipedia.org/wiki/Stack-oriented_programming">Stack-oriented programming</a>

 ### Install